AnaPricochi/Getting-and-Cleaning-Data-Course-Project/README.md

   * The script already does this when loading the data (described in step 1).
   * Besides this, the script expands different abbreviated column names (e.g. `Acc` become `Acceleration` in column names)
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  * The script averages variables using the aggregation utility.